I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 We are going to talk about matching informational and commercial types of keywords to appropriate types of content.

-80% of all searches are informational, meaning searchers are typically seeking more information about a particular topic.
-These people are not intending to buy anything.
+About 80% of all searches are informational, meaning searchers are typically seeking more information about a particular subject matter or topic.
+These people are not intending to buy anything, just glean knowledge from the sources available to them.
 Typical content that results from informational searches:

 10% of searches are commercial/transactional, meaning searchers are shopping for products or services.
-These people are likely intending to buy or request more information on a product or service.
+These people are likely to intend to buy or request more information on any sort of product or service.
 Typical content that results from commercial/transactional searches:

 Searching “best project management software” results in 5 blog posts comparing the best project management tools, and 5 product landing pages from companies that provide project management software.

-If Google sees that 99% of all clicks are going to the blog articles, Google will determine that this is the type of content searchers most likely want to read, and may shuffle those results to the higher positions, and re-shuffle the content that does not satisfy that intent toward the bottom of the page.
+If Google sees that 99% of all clicks are going to the blog articles, the search engine will determine that this is the type of content searchers most likely want to read, and may shuffle and deliver those types of results to the higher positions and move the content that does not satisfy that intent toward the bottom of the page.
+Essentially, if your landing page or blog are constantly clicked on, Google will catch on and bring that page up whenever someone is looking for the service, product or information that you’re offering your audience.

 If the content you create doesn’t match the intent of the searcher, it doesn’t matter how strong your Domain Authority and Page Authority are; you’ll never survive in the top results.

-You need to ensure that you write the type of content that visitors want to read.
-So by looking through Google’s search results, you will see a constantly self-correcting mechanism of the types of content searchers “voted” for with their clicks.
+You need to ensure that you write the type of content that your target audience wants to read.
+So by looking through Google’s search results and paying attention to your deliberate and strategic research, you will see a constantly self-correcting mechanism of the types of content searchers “voted” for with their clicks.

 Investigate the SERPs for each keyword and determine whether your target keyword is informational, commercial or a mix of both.

 The next step is a natural extension of the previous step.
 Taking this list and simply “using these keywords throughout your site” is a complete waste of time and will accomplish nothing.
 You need to determine exactly how you’re going to use each keyword.
+This part of the keyword research process is all about strategy.
+Writers can’t just stuff keywords in the content in the hopes that the search engine will rank the content.
+You have to plan where your keywords will work best within the content both for readability and optimization of the piece.
 Based on the results from the previous step, this should be fairly easy.

 Go through your top keywords and choose the type of content you will want to create for each keyword.